Managing custom domain names in your Microsoft Entra ID

 - The domain to be removed the set as the Primary domain of your organization

 Also note that the ForceDelete option won't work if the domain uses Federated authentication type.
 In that case the users/groups on the domain must be renamed or removed using the on-premises Active Directory before reattempting the domain removal.
 If you find that any of the conditions haven’t been met, manually clean up the references, and try to delete the domain again.

 Use PowerShell or the Microsoft Graph API to manage domain names

-Most management tasks for domain names in Azure Active Directory can also be completed using Microsoft PowerShell, or programmatically using the Microsoft Graph API.
+Most management tasks for domain names in Microsoft Entra ID can also be completed using Microsoft PowerShell, or programmatically using the Microsoft Graph API.